mysqljs/mysql/Readme.md

 callback, but the connection will be terminated regardless of that.

 An alternative way to end the connection is to call the `destroy()` method.
-This will cause an immediate termination of the underlaying socket.
+This will cause an immediate termination of the underlying socket.
 Additionally `destroy()` guarantees that no more events or callbacks will be triggered for the connection.